anojht/Seed_Pixel_Matrix/README.md

 ## Version 1.1 changes:
 - added a new board for 2.5cm pixel spacing
 - added cut lines so board can be cut to make it shorter if needed
 - added pads at cut line so the off cuts can be used
+- added holes for zip ties for strain relief

 <img src="./img/IMG_4849.png" width="800">